 Join us for this one day magic experience which includes:

-* Dynamic balancing yoga practices during the morning * A Yin session leading into Restorative practice in the afternoon * Pranayama, Meditation and Yoga Nidra, practices to help you find your inner balance * Yoga practices combined with the loveliest essential oils to balance your energy and emotions, and to help your body stay subtly balanced during the days of Spring * A day where everything will be taken care of for you so you can let go and immerse yourself in taking care of your body, mind and spirit * A delicious, colourful vegan lunch buffet & treats during the day - get nourished and inspired * A goodie bag full of treats!
+* Dynamic balancing yoga practices during the morning * A Yin session leading into Restorative practice in the afternoon * Pranayama, Meditation and Yoga Nidra to help you integrate other practices * Working with delicious pure essential oils to support your energy and emotions, and help you let go of anything that no longer serves you * A day where everything will be taken care of for you so you can let go and immerse yourself in taking care of your body, mind and spirit * A delicious, vegan lunch & treats - menu teasers coming soon! * A goodie bag full of treats!

 Space limited – book today to avoid disappointment!